 - Options: a high-risk investment that involves a contract agreeing to buy and sell stock by a specific date

-Index funds are one of the easiest, most inexpensive ways to begin investing because you don’t need to spend hours researching and analyzing individual companies.
+Index funds are one of the easiest, most inexpensive ways to begin investing because a new investor won’t have to spend hours researching and analyzing individual companies.

 Instead, index funds provide a low-risk method of building wealth over time by diversifying your investment across a large collection of stocks.